crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Draconian colours are detailed below, in the subsection titled `Draconian types`_.

+Halflings (Ha)
+  Halflings, who are named for being about half the size of Humans, live in small villages.
+They live simple lives and have simple interests.
+Sometimes a particularly restless Halfling will leave his or her village in search of adventure.

+  Halflings are very small but surprisingly hardy for their size, even having an innate resistance to mutagenic effects.
+They can use short blades and shields very well, are passable with long blades, and excel in ranged combat with slings.
+They are also very stealthy and dextrous, but are poor at magic (except for charms, translocations, and air magic).
+They advance in levels as rapidly as Humans.
+Halflings cannot wield large weapons.

 Trolls (Tr)
   Trolls are monstrous creatures with powerful claws.
 They have thick, knobbly skins of any colour from putrid green to mucky brown, which are covered in patches of thick fur.

-  They are incredibly strong, and regenerate rapidly from even the most terrible wounds.
+  They are incredibly strong, and have a lightning-fast metabolism - requiring a great deal of food to survive, but regenerating rapidly from even the most terrible wounds.
 However, they are hopeless at spellcasting and learn most skills very slowly.
-Their large size prevents them from wearing most forms of armour.

 Ghouls (Gh)
-  Ghouls are horrible undead creatures that sleep in their graves for years on end, only to rise and stalk the living.
-Slain foes heal these monstrous beings as they feast on the macabre energies released.
+  Ghouls are horrible undead creatures, slowly rotting away.
+Although Ghouls can sleep in their graves for years on end, when they rise to walk among the living, they must eat flesh to survive.
+Raw flesh is preferred, and Ghouls heal and reverse the effects of their eternal rotting by consuming it, but they can never become truly full.

-  They learn most skills slowly, although they make decent unarmed fighters with their claws.
-Due to their contact with the grave they can also learn to use ice, earth, poison and necromantic magic without too many difficulties.
+  They aren't very good at doing most things, although they make decent unarmed fighters with their claws and, due to their contact with the grave, can use ice, earth and death magic without too many difficulties.

   Like other undead, ghouls are naturally immune to poisons, negative energy and torment; have little warmth left to be affected by cold; and are not susceptible to mutations.

-Gnolls (Gn)
-  Gnolls are a species of caniform humanoids originally hailing from the arid deserts and grasslands of the east.
-In recent history they have become unusually attracted to the Dungeon, establishing tribes around and even inside of it.
-Unfortunately their long stay in the Dungeon has exposed their somewhat fragile minds to excessive amounts of its magic.

-  On the one hand, their bizarrely altered brains now have incredible proficiency at learning every skill.
-On the other, these same alterations have rendered Gnolls incapable of selective learning.
-They learn all skills at the same time, so are generally unable to specialise in any one thing.

-  In order to survive with this limitation, Gnolls use their universal knowledge to take advantage of every resource they find in the Dungeon.
-They also have powerful noses adapted to the Dungeon's scents, allowing them to easily locate where treasures lay hidden.

 Intermediate Species
 ====================